Upcoming Hurricane Season Projected to be Less Active - News Break

 Upcoming Hurricane Season Projected to be Less Active

 Two to five tropical cyclones are predicted for this year’s Central Pacific hurricane region, officials announced Wednesday.
-The forecast projects a 45% of near-normal tropical cyclone activity during the Central Pacific hurricane season this year, according to NOAA’s Central Pacific Hurricane Center and NOAA’s Climate Prediction Center, divisions of the National Weather Service.
-The number of storms predicted includes tropical depressions, named storms and hurricanes.kauainownews.com
+The forecast predicts a 45% of near-normal tropical cyclone activity during the Central Pacific hurricane season this year, according to NOAA’s Central Pacific Hurricane Center and NOAA’s Climate Prediction Center, divisions of the National Weather Service.
+The number of storms predicted includes tropical depressions, named storms and hurricanes.bigislandnow.com